21phuctran/analyzing-macros-in-recipes/README.md

 With the rising popularity of health and fitness, platforms like Food.com play a key role in helping users discover recipes that meet their dietary needs.
 In this analysis, I aim to explore whether recipes with a higher protein macro percentage tend to receive higher ratings on Food.com.
 This question is important for understanding how nutritional composition, particularly protein content, influences user preferences.

-To investigate this, I will analyze the relationship between protein content and user ratings using statistical methods and data visualization techniques.
-By uncovering this relationship, recipe developers can create more appealing high-protein recipes, and individuals pursuing fitness goals can make informed choices without compromising on satisfaction or popularity.

 The dataset interactions contains 731927 user reviews on each food with 5 columns below

 | Column        | Description         |